 The MCB Mission

-Miami City Ballet plays a leadership role in the arts infrastructure of South Florida by bringing the best of dance and dance education to the region.
+The mission of MCB is to play a leadership role in the arts ecology of South Florida by bringing the best of dance and dance education to the region.

-Through active investment in creating the next generation of dancers and audiences, and an active outreach program that engages every part of the community, MCB intends to make South Florida a true cultural destination.
+Through active investment in creating the next generation of dancers and audiences, and an active outreach program that engages every part of our community, we intend to make South Florida a true cultural destination.

-At the same time, building and maintaining a world class dance ensemble will allow Miami City Ballet to become South Florida’s most vital cultural export.
+At the same time, building and maintaining a world class dance ensemble will allow MCB to become South Florida’s most vital cultural export.

-Prior to Lopez’ tenure, MCB was led by Founding Artistic Director Edward Villella, the first American-born male star of the New York City Ballet (1957-1975).
+Prior to Ms. Lopez’s tenure, MCB was led by Founding Artistic Director Edward Villella, the first American-born male star of the New York City Ballet (1957-1975).

 The Miami City Ballet School